opendevstack/ods-mro-jenkins-shared-library/test/resources/README.md

 The mock data is aligned with
 - Jira Test Issues in the jira-dev project
 - JUnit XML mock data as provided in FixtureHelper
-- Unit tests in pltfmdev-demo-app-test
+- Unit tests in net-demo-app-test

 Note: if mock Jira test cases are changed, these changes also need to be reflected in all other systems listed above!